henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 priviledge:

-: a CIE to express priviledges via a specific name/value pair
+: a subject to express priviledges via a specific name/value pair

 : privilege-name